 Practically, there are a number of things you can do to check differences between the desktop version of your site and the mobile one.
 Essentially, you want to be able to ‘check off’ all of the different factors above, to ensure parity between the two versions.

 What you need to do here is perform a very specific type of technical SEO audit.
-Instead of looking for problems or opportunities, you are simply looking for differences – and hoping not to find any!
+Instead of looking for problems or opportunities (like you might look for during a backlink audit), you are simply looking for differences – and hoping not to find any!